-If only installing it were as easy as using it.
-While Kodi is simple to install on a computer, getting it for a streaming box or stick is somewhat tougher.
-That’s ironic, considering the app’s interface is optimized for TV screens.
-Still, installing Kodi on a Fire TV or Fire TV Stick is easier than you might think.
+While Kodi is simple to install on a laptop, getting it onto a streaming device is somewhat tougher.
+That’s ironic, considering the app’s interface is optimized for TVs.
+Still, installing Kodi on a Fire TV Cube or Fire TV Stick is easier than you might think.
 You don’t have to root your device, and you can accomplish the whole process in about 5 minutes, if you’re a quick typist.

 It should be the second option on the list.